July 22, 2014

 A former reporter for Sports Illustrated, Merlisa Lawrence Corbett began her career as a journalist while a student at the University of South Florida.
 While most of her friends spent the weekends partying, Merlisa covered sports for the St. Petersburg Times and Lakeland Ledger.
-After graduating from college she covered high school and college sports for the Tampa Tribune and Staten Island (NY) Advance.
+She covered high school and college sports for the Tampa Tribune and Staten Island (NY) Advance.
 She left the Advance to become the youngest member of the Pittsburgh Press sports staff, where she covered college football and basketball.
 She was also an assistant sports editor at America Online.

 She wrote the foreword for Arthur R. Ashe, Jr.'s A Hard Road to Glory: Track and Field.

-An avid tennis fan, Merlisa plays tennis three to four times a week.
-She is a member of the American Society of Journalists and Authors, National Association of Black Journalists and the United States Tennis Association.
+An avid tennis fan, Merlisa plays tennis three to four times a week in USTA leagues.
+She is a member of the American Society of Journalists and Authors.
 She splits her time between Central Florida and the Washington D.C. area.

 Don't write anything on the Bucs...you obviously need to keep your opinions to your self.
 Freeman showed his ass and now plays 3rd string for the Vikes.
 Stick to knitting.

 This is in response to your previous article "Novak Djokovic and Rafael Nadal Showcase Greatness in a Sea of Good Players"